 IDS 599: PhD Thesis Research or additional doctoral-level course work chosen with the consent of the PhD coordinator and in consultation with the dissertation adviser.
 A maximum of 32 semester hours of thesis research can count toward the degree.

-An evaluation will be held at the end of the spring semester each year that the student is in the program.
-The evaluation will be conducted by a student committee which will include the PhD director as the chairperson, the student's mentor and the entire IDS faculty who taught the student during that year.
-The committee will administer a written exam each year until the student passes the preliminary examination.
-The committee will determine the type and scope of the exam.
+The student will write a research paper each year beginning the first summer in the program and continuing until the preliminary evaluation.
+An assessment of the summer paper will be conducted at the beginning of the fall semester each year that the student is in the program, except the first year.
+The evaluation will be conducted by a three-member faculty committee, which will include the PhD director as the chairperson, the student's mentor and an MIS faculty member who has taught the student during that year.

 The preliminary examination is normally taken upon successful completion of the required course work.
 In exceptional cases, the examination may be taken earlier upon recommendation of the MIS director of doctoral studies and the student's PhD adviser.
 The Graduate College requires that "the preliminary examination may not be given before one calendar year of residence nor later than one calendar year before defense of the dissertation."